GuglielmoCerri/GuglielmoCerri/README.md

 2. **[adamewing/bamsurgeon](https://github.com/adamewing/bamsurgeon)**: I've introduced a new `vcf` parameter to the `addsv.py` and `addsnv.py` scripts.
 This new parameter allows users to directly pass a VCF file path to the scripts, enhancing its versatility and utility.
 I also fixed a `ZeroDivisionError` in `asmregion.py`.
 This fix, which prevents a crash when the number of reads is zero .
 This improvement simplifies the workflow, making the script more flexible and easier to use.

+3. **[Advent of Code solutions](https://github.com/GuglielmoCerri/Advent-of-Code)**: My solutions to the Advent of Code challenges have been added to the [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) repository.

 &nbsp;

 <h2>📈 &nbsp;Some stats </h2>